 Next we are going to create an attribute but this time we are going to check the box for multiline text as shown in Figure 1.
 Type ATTDEF at the command prompt and enter the data as shown below.
 Note: we are not going to click the annotative button for this example.
 Yes, you can do that but we need to start with the basic symbol to see how the mask works.

 Figure 1: Attibute Definition Dialog Box

 Your geometry should look like what is shown in Figure 2.
-Double-click the attribute (text) and then click the ampersand (…) as shown.
+Double-click the attribute (text) and then click the ellipsis (…) as shown.
 You will now be taken to the text formatting editor.

 Figure 2: Edit Attribute Definition

 Right-click on the attribute (text) and select background mask from the menu as shown in Figure 3.

 Apply a background mask and select Use drawing backgrond color as shown in Figure 4.
 Of course you can select an alternate color if that is preferred.